vault27/Foundation/ospf.md

 - Then the election for the BDR takes place
 - The election follows the same logic for the DR election, except that the DR does not add its RID to the BDR field of the hello packet
 - The OSPF DR and BDR roles cannot be preempted after the DR/BDR election.
 Only upon the failure (or process restart of the DR or BDR) does the election start to replace the role that is missing
+- What routers send in Hello when reelection starts? -
 - New routers added to DR/BDR domain do not influence DR/BDR election - they are already elected
 - Priority 0 - router does not pretend on DR
 - Modifying a router’s RID for DR placement is a bad design strategy.
 A better technique involves modifying the interface priority to a higher value than the existing DR has